-If you looking for a unique running and cultural experience, Bhutan is the place for you!
-The charms of this isolated Himalayan Kingdom are knitted strong within its cultural realms and you'll a chance to sample much that the country has to offer on one of our Thunder Dragon Marathon trips.
-The race itself, which offers full and half-marathon options, is organised in conjunction with our Bhutanese partner, Blue Poppy Tours.Â
+If you are looking for a unique running and cultural experience, Bhutan is the place for you!
+The charms of this isolated Himalayan Kingdom are knitted strong within its cultural realms and you'll have a chance to sample much that the country has to offer on one of our Thunder Dragon Marathon packages.
+The race itself, which offers full and half-marathon options, is organised in conjunction with our Bhutanese partner, Blue Poppy Tours.
+It is a tough race but also an achievable and wonderfully satisfying challenge.

 GARMIN CONNECT ROUTE MAP WITH PROFILE